MaryamZahiri/LC-Algorithms/graph/Traversing all Vertices Example 1.md

 1. Initialization
     - Purpose: Set up the necessary data structures and prepare the graph for traversal.
     - Steps:
-        - Create an adjacency list or matrix to represent the graph.
+        - Create an ```adjacency list``` or matrix to represent the graph.
-        - Initialize a queue to keep track of nodes to visit next.
+        - Initialize a ```queue``` to keep track of nodes to visit next.
-        - Initialize a set or list to keep track of visited nodes.
+        - Initialize a ```set``` or list to keep track of visited nodes.
 2. BFS Function
     - Purpose: Explore the graph by visiting all the neighbors of the current node before moving on to their neighbors.
     - Steps:
         - Define a function that iterates over the nodes in the queue.
-        - Dequeue a node from the queue and mark it as visited.
+        - Dequeue a node from the queue.
+        - Check if we have reached the target node.
         - For each neighbor of the dequeued node, if the neighbor has not been visited, enqueue it and mark it as visited.
 3. Main Function
-    - Purpose: Initiate the BFS traversal from a starting node.
+    - Purpose: Initiate the BFS traversal.
     - Steps:
-        - Enqueue the starting node and mark it as visited.
         - Call the BFS function, which will iteratively visit all reachable nodes from the starting node in a breadthward manner.

 ## Example Description